Middle School Transition

 How will schools prepare sixth graders for being in school with seventh and eighth graders who are older and might be more physically mature?

 Schools have robust support systems in place to help with the transition, specifically for sixth graders.
-Middle schools on Spokane’s north side welcomed sixth graders in the fall of 2022 to great success.
-SPS hosted a webinar in January 2023 discussing the transition for rising sixth graders:
+Middle schools on Spokane’s north side welcomed sixth graders in the fall of 2022, and south hill middle schools welcomed sixth graders in 2023 to great success.

 Webinar: Middle School Transition from Spokane Public Schools on Vimeo.